-- See also: Vienna sausage guide
+- See also:

 What is a Käsekrainer?

-Answer: a large, thick sausage filled with small chunks of cheese (German: Käse) to which the Käsekrainer owes its name.
-You fry or grill it, a process which then melts the cheese to create the distinctive texture and taste.
+To answer the question in the headline: a large, thick parboiled sausage filled with small chunks of cheese (German: Käse) to which the Käsekrainer owes its name.

 In fact, if you’re not careful, a sufficiently-distressed Käsekrainer can propel hot fat huge distances, necessitating the wearing of protective goggles and clothes normally seen in radiation labs.
-Which is why some places cut it up for you before serving.
+Which is why some places chop it up for you before serving.

 You may find locals describing this traditional sausage variety as an Eitrige, from the German word “eitrig” which means ulcerous or pus-filled.
 A rather unpleasant description, but understandable when you see cheese seeping out of a sliced Käsekrainer.